In June, 13 young students from minorities in all of Europe attended the Minority Lab in Târgu Mureș, Romania

 Photo: Bereczky Zsolt

 Europe has a brutal history.
 For centuries, Europeans have fought over a mix of culture, language, ethniticity, and territory.
-In fact, the past 70 years is the longest period in European history without wars between two nation states - and still, we have seen regional conflicts as those in the Balkans and in Ukraine.
+In fact, the past 70 years is the longest period in European history without wars between two nation states - and still, we have seen regional conflicts as in the Balkans and now sadly war between Russia and Ukraine.

 Modern Europeans, both people and governments, fortunately share the ideology of “unity in diversity” - let us respect that we have different backgrounds and recognize our common goal of living good, prosperous lives in peace.